MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppFundamentalConcepts.rst

 - the main application, called the Kernel,
 - zero or more applications called Features.

-Therefore, in the next chapters, a Kernel Application relates to the *Kernel* concept, and a Sandboxed Application relates to the *Feature* concept.
+Therefore, a Kernel Application relates to the *Kernel* concept and a Sandboxed Application relates to the *Feature* concept.

 Some fundamental points: